adamanteye/note/核辐射物理及探测学/英文阅读计划读书报告/main.typ

 Common application of sodium iodide scintillators is to measure the absolute intensity, which requires a prior knowledge of the effeiency of radiation detector.
 And published data on the detection efficiency of NaI(Tl) detectors are undoubtedly abundant.

+#figure(
+  image("absorptionefficiency.png"),
-#figure(image("absorptionefficiency.png"), caption: [Absorption efficiency of NaI of different thicknesses]),
+  caption: [Absorption efficiency of NaI of different thicknesses], ),

 #set page(columns: 1)